For famous female leaders, click here.

 Mary Wollstonecraft (1759–97) was an English champion of women’s rights.
 She is best known for writing A Vindication of the Rights of Woman, in which she argues for educational equality for women.
 She was a governess before working as a translator and reviewer in London.
 She went to France in 1792 to experience the French Revolution, and had an affair with an American adventurer called Gilbert Imlay, with whom she had a daughter.
 When the relationship broke down she attempted suicide, unsuccessfully.
 On her return to London she married the journalist William Godwin, in 1797.
 She had a second daughter, named Mary (who was later to marry the poet Percy Bysshe Shelley and write the novel, Frankenstein), but died soon after giving birth.
 During the 20th century, Mary Wollstonecraft came to be regarded as one of the earliest pioneers of feminism.

-Malala in 2014Malala Youafzai (born 1997) is a Pakistani campaigner who from an early age spoke out publicly against the activities of the Taliban as they tried to suppress girls’ education in her homeland.
+Malala in 2014Malala Yousafzai (born 1997) is a Pakistani campaigner who from an early age spoke out publicly against the activities of the Taliban as they tried to suppress girls’ education in her homeland.
 Malala’s efforts to protect girls’ education—appearing on television and writing blogs—led the Taliban to issue death threats against her and her family.
 On 9th October 2012, a masked gunman attacked the 15-year-old Malala, shooting her in the head.
-She survived the assassination attempt, and has since received numerous prizes and accolades for her work promoting the rights of girls and women all over the world.
+She survived the assassination attempt, and has since received numerous prizes, including the 2014 Nobel Peace Prize, and accolades for her work promoting the rights of girls and women all over the world.

 Consultant: Philip Parker